10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Native American Symbolism

-The reddish chest of the robin has given it the symbolism of a new dawn in Native American symbolism.
+The reddish chest of the Robin has given it the symbolism of a new dawn in Native American symbolism.
 According to the Omaha, this little bird carries on its wings the rising and setting of the sun.
-And because the sun is a high entity and a symbol of truth, the robin also became a symbol of honesty.
-The Iroquois and the Shoshone, on the other hand, observe a different part of the robin’s anatomy: according to them, the circles around its eyes enable it to see things the human eye cannot.
+And because the sun is a high entity and a symbol of truth, the Robin also became a symbol of honesty.
+The Iroquois and the Shoshone, on the other hand, observed a different part of the Robin’s anatomy.
+According to them, the circles around its eyes enable it to see things the human eye cannot.

 VI